Destination DC Previews Year Ahead and Discusses What's New at PCMA’s Convening Leaders 2022

 (Washington, DC) – Destination DC (DDC), the official destination marketing organization for Washington, DC, today provided an update on the citywide outlook for 2022 and the organization’s convention sales and services strategies to attract meetings and conventions to Washington, DC.

 Washington, DC begins the new year by welcoming two citywide conventions at the Walter E. Washington Convention Center.
 Modern Language Association’s Annual Convention is Jan.
 6-9, followed by Transportation Research Board’s annual meeting from Jan.
 9-12.
 The estimated economic impact is $18.4 million across the two conventions.
 In total, DC anticipates 20 citywides in 2022 with 390,086 room nights.
+The Convention Center has implemented numerous mitigation strategies and was recently honored by Exhibitor Magazine as one of the best convention centers in America, in part for prioritizing health and safety protocols.
 Currently, masks are required indoors and customers must provide proof of vaccination at most indoor locations starting Jan.
 15, 2022.

 Over the past year, DDC has reinforced its “Connected” positioning, an umbrella marketing strategy that includes "Connected Capital," "Connected Campus" and "Connected Community."
 The campaign is about what sets DC apart and the assets that make meetings and events successful.
 A staple is DC’s intellectual capital and thriving industries that help attract conferences.
 The sectors include technology, biotech and pharma, medical, education, sustainability, transportation and government advocacy.